rsdoiel/antenna/north_america.md

 U.S. Secretary of State Marco Rubio said Tuesday that the United States is working toward a "fair" and "sustainable" solution to end Russia’s three-year war on Ukraine, but that both Moscow and Kyiv would have to make concessions to achieve peace.

 Rubio offered his assessment after he and other key U.S. officials met for more than four hours in Saudi Arabia with Russian Foreign Minister Sergey Lavrov and his aides in a first effort toward ending the war and improving the contentious Washington-Moscow relationship.

 “The goal is to bring an end to this conflict in a way that's fair, enduring, sustainable and acceptable to all parties involved," Rubio told reporters, although no Ukrainian or European officials were at the table for the talks.

+Ukrainian President Volodymyr Zelenskyy objected to being excluded from the meeting, a position that drew criticism from U.S. President Donald Trump.

+“Today I heard, ‘Well, we weren’t invited.’
+Well, you’ve been there for three years,” Trump said of Ukraine’s leaders.
+“You should have never started it.”

+While speaking to reporters at his Florida residence, Trump said he thought he had a “good chance” to end the war.
+But Zelenskyy has said his country will not agree to a U.S.-Russian dictated settlement of the war.

+Zelenskyy postponed a trip to Saudi Arabia that had been scheduled for this week, suggesting that he wanted to avoid his visit being linked to the negotiations He is due to host the U.S. envoy for Ukraine, Keith Kellogg, for talks on Wednesday.

-Rubio said he was "convinced" that Moscow was willing to engage in a "serious process" to end the war, which Russia started with a full-scale invasion of its neighbor three years ago next week.
+In Saudi Arabia, Rubio said he was convinced that Moscow was willing to engage in a "serious process" to end the war, which Russia started with a full-scale invasion of its neighbor three years ago next week.

 Lavrov had a similar upbeat view of the talks, saying, “We weren’t just listening to each other, but we heard each other.
 I have reason to believe that the American side started to better understand our positions.”

+Watch related story by Anita Powell:

 Tens of thousands of Russian and Ukrainian soldiers, along with Ukrainian civilians, have been killed in the fighting, Europe’s worst conflict since World War II.